nbogie/pirate-memory-game-react/README.md

 # pirate memory game - react

-This is a very rough implementation of the fantastic card/board game "Memoarrr!" originally by Carlo Bortolini,
+This is a very rough implementation of the fantastic card/board game "Memoarrr!" originally by Carlo Bortolini.

 It is implemented only for educational purposes, with React, TypeScript, useReducer.